boxingbeetle/apetest/README.md

 Now you can read the API documentation in `docs/api/`.
 The documentation of the top-level module gives a quick overview of the code.

+APE uses [`pre-commit` ](https://pre-commit.com/) to automatically check and reformat source code before it is committed.
+Running the following command once in your Git work area sets up the pre-commit hooks:

+    $ pre-commit install

 Before submitting a pull request, please run `inv test` to run all tests.
 There should be no failing tests and zero warnings from PyLint.
 If PyLint detects any false positives, please add a `pylint: disable=<id>` comment to suppress them.

 Note that APE may find invalid HTML in the API docs, but as long as APE doesn't crash and produces a readable report, that counts as the test passing as far as APE is concerned.